Hotklou2404/ConvenientBlueprints/README.md

 In the end the path to the mod should look something like this: `TheLongDark\Mods\ModComponentZips\ConvenientBlueprints.modcomponent`.

-## Features
+## Recipes
-For a list of features check out the [wiki](https://github.com/Hotklou2404/ConvenientBlueprints/wiki).
+For a list of features check out the [wiki](https://github.com/Hotklou2404/ConvenientBlueprints/wiki/Recipes).